A Network Security Key – also known as Wi-Fi Security Key, is just another name for the password you use to connect to your wireless network.

 - To visualize the content of your Wi-Fi file, use the cat command followed by the Wi-Fi file, as seen in the example below.
 Replace the <Wi-Fi file name> with the actual file name.

 You should now see your Wi-Fi Network Security Key on your terminal.

 I hope this article cleared any confusion you may have had about what a Network Security Key is, how it works, and why it is important to set up a strong password to safeguard your precious data.

 If you found this article useful, please share it around – it makes a big difference.
-And if you want to learn more about how hackers master their craft, check the INFORMATION GATHERING section of this website.
+And if you want to learn more about how hackers master their craft, check the Cybersecurity section of this website.